dboddie-canonical-work/disgorged-docs/interface-hooks.rst

 -  ``unprepare-slot-<slotname>``
 -  ``unprepare-plug-<plugname>``

-Interface hooks can read the attributes of the affected plug and slot by using the *snapctl* command, as defined by the snap’s `snap.yaml <the-snap-format.md>`__.
+Interface hooks can read the attributes of the affected plug and slot by using the *snapctl* command, as defined by the snap’s :ref:`snap.yaml <the-snap-format>`.

 When executed by slot hooks: - ``snapctl get :<slotname> <attribute name>`` to read attributes of the local slot - ``snapctl get --plug :<slotname> <attribute name>`` to read attributes of the plug